 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.

-The grade for each module is assessed through coursework, which counts for 20 per cent of the final marks, along with a written exam in May for each course unit which counts for 80 per cent.
+The grade for each module is assessed through coursework along with a written exam in May for each course unit.

 The 10,000 word dissertation written over the summer counts for four modules (60 credits).